kamelzero/inspect-nsabb/README.md

 A sample dataset was constructed with citations: `task_data.json` Each paper corresponds to 1 or more DURC categories.

+## Experiment Design

+Given the DURC data, we use a multiple-answer multiple-choice (MAMC) design.

+F1 is a good metric for this, since it incorportates recall and precision.
+However, `test_metrics.py` shows that the built-in `f1()` metric doesn't handle this scenario correctly, so a custom one is implemented.

 ## Install

 ```